Abdihakim2003/alx-system_engineering-devops/README.md

+#!/bin/bash
-This is the se devops repo
+This is shell basics repo.